borisno2/on-the-hill-drama-club/README.md

 # Give it a Go.

-You can see the dev environment on Vercel at [emily-calder.vercel.app](https://emily-calder.vercel.app) - it does only have test data - feel free to register and give it a go.
-The production site is at [www.emilycalder.com.au](https://www.emilycalder.com.au) - feel free to check it out, but please don't enroll unless you are interested in having lessons in Bendigo (and get the bill for it).
+You can see the demo environment on hosted on Vercel at [onthehill.opensaas.au](https://onthehill.opensaas.au) - it does only have test data - feel free to register and give it a go.

 You can try it out on Dev by cloning the repo and running `pnpm install` and `pnpm dev` which will start two nextjs dev servers, one hosting the main site including the GraphQL API on port `3000` and one hosting the Keystone Admin UI on port `4000`, the Keystone UI is proxied through the frontend at `/admin`.